Mobink980/Network-on-Chip/src/mem/ruby/network/onyx/README.txt

-If a clock domain crossing(CDC) or Serializer-Deserializer unit is instantiated, then the Network Brisge takes over the flit in HeteroGarnet.
+If a clock domain crossing(CDC) or Serializer-Deserializer unit is instantiated, then the Network Brisge takes over the flit in HeteroOnyx.
 - NetworkBridge::wakeup()
     * Check if SerDes is enabled and do appropriate calculations for serializing or deserializing the flits